 After the 18th century, the honey was deliberately harvested as many health benefits were detected.
 Later, people begin to sell the mad honey at a comparatively higher price than that of normal honey as it is one of the rarest honey in the world.

 The mad honey should not be taken more than one tablespoon within the span of 24 hr.
 One tablespoon is enough to do wonders to your body as it is equal to 60 calories and also due to its strong effect.

 The children below the age of 10 shouldn’t be given to consume it.
 It shouldn’t be taken with alcohol as honey itself has a strong psychedelic effect.
 Also, after consuming this, honey doesn’t try any other hallucinogenic product.

 There is this saying, “If you take too much medicine, it becomes poisonous.”
 It is the same with mad honey as well.
 The consumption of mad honey more than one tablespoon results in poisoning, i.e., honey intoxication.

 The intoxication is due to the compound called Grayanotoxin.
 The symptoms of poisoning are seen after 2 minutes to 3 hrs.
-The symptoms include Vomiting, Dizziness, Nausea, Salivation, Lacrimation, Urination, Defecation, Gastrointestinal distress, low blood pressure, and drop-in heart rate.
-In the case of high dose, the person might die as well.
+The symptoms include Vomiting, Dizziness, Nausea, Salivation, Lacrimation, Urination, Defecation, Gastrointestinal distress, low blood pressure, and a drop in heart rate.
+In the case of high doses, the person might die as well.
 However, there are only a few death cases.